DerekSelander/dsdump/docs/index.md

 ## 3.5 The class_ro_t struct
 ---

 The `class_ro_t` struct is the "key" value to exploring an Objective-C class.
-It's the gateway to the class's name, it's methods, it's properties, it's instance variables, etc. And *unlike* the `class_rw_t` struct, this value is located in the `__DATA.__objc_const` Mach-O section, meaning one can query this information programatically on disk.
+It's the gateway to the class's name, its methods, its properties, its instance variables, etc. And *unlike* the `class_rw_t` struct, this value is located in the `__DATA.__objc_const` Mach-O section, meaning one can query this information programatically on disk.

 Here's a *simplified* `class_ro_t` layout: